LoShan17/performative-challenge/README.md

     -   create and .env file from the .env.example
     -   install dependencies with `npm install`
     -   `npm run dev` to start the frontend server
-    -   test the up locally on http://localhost:5173/
+    -   test the app locally on http://localhost:5173/

 ## Features Learned